 - Chopped nuts can be added to the cake batter in addition to the chocolate chips.

-Store this double chocolate banana cake in an airtight container in the refrigerator for up to 5 days.
+Store this double chocolate banana loaf in an airtight container in the refrigerator for up to 5 days.
 You can also wrap the cake with plastic wrap to lock in moisture.

 This cake can also be stored in the freezer for up to 3 months, with or without the chocolate ganache.